sachin-2-github/kodekloudtaks-hashnode/cljhfiige000109l9g7nz9l9d.md

 ## Solution:

+*<mark>Please ensure to review the task instructions carefully and modify the commands according to your specific server, username, and other relevant details.</mark>*

 1. ssh into the App server3 with the sudo privileges

-2. Install the EPEL repo for the Nginx package
+2. Install the `EPEL` repo for the `Nginx` package

 ```plaintext
  sudo yum install epel-release -y
 ```

-1. Install Nginx
+1. Install `Nginx`

 ```plaintext